-The board certified pathologists at UHS Wilson Medical Center provide clinical and anatomical pathology services for all four UHS hospitals.
+The board-certified pathologists at UHS Wilson Medical Center in New York provide clinical and anatomical pathology services and diagnostic testing for all four UHS hospitals.
 They interpret thousands of biopsies each year and perform a variety of other procedures to provide surgeons and other medical specialists with crucial information necessary for diagnoses.

 Clinical and Anatomical Pathology Services

-Our superb pathology team includes pathologists, licensed medical technologists, medical laboratory technicians, histotechnologists and cytotechnologists.
+Our superb anatomical and clinical pathology team in New York includes pathologists, licensed medical technologists, medical laboratory technicians, histotechnologists and cytotechnologists.
 They work with your physician or surgeon to help make accurate diagnoses, so you can get the treatment you need.